 The labels you set for nodes using docker node update apply only to the node entity within the swarm.
 Do not confuse them with the docker daemon labels for dockerd.

 Therefore, node labels can be used to limit critical tasks to nodes that meet certain requirements.
-For example, schedule only on machines where special workloads should be run, such as machines that meet PCI-SS compliance.
+For example, schedule only on machines where special workloads should be run, such as machines that meet PCI-SS complianceopen_in_new.

 A compromised worker could not compromise these special workloads because it cannot change node labels.

 Engine labels, however, are still useful because some features that do not affect secure orchestration of containers might be better off set in a decentralized manner.
 For instance, an engine could have a label to indicate that it has a certain type of disk device, which may not be relevant to security directly.
 These labels are more easily "trusted" by the swarm orchestrator.